Khaled El Emam

-Khaled El Emam is a co-founder and Director at Replica Analytics.
+Khaled El Emam is the founder and CEO of Woodway Assurance and is the Canada Research Chair (Tier 1) in Medical AI at the University of Ottawa, where he is a Professor in the School of Epidemiology and Public Health.
 El Emam is also a senior scientist at the Children's Hospital of Eastern Ontario (CHEO) Research Institute and director of the multi-disciplinary Electronic Health Information Laboratory, conducting academic research on de-identification and re-identification risk.
-As of 2022, El-Emam has served as Editor-in-Chief of JMIR AI, a journal focused on research and applications for the health AI community.

 El Emam is a Privacy by Design Ambassador recognized by the Ontario Information and Privacy Commissioner.
 He previously held the Canada Research Chair in Electronic Health Information at the University of Ottawa and was an associate professor in the Faculty of Medicine at the university.
 He has a PhD from the Department of Electrical and Electronics Engineering, King's College, at the University of London, England.
 In 2003 and 2004, he was ranked as the top systems and software engineering scholar worldwide by the Journal of Systems and Software based on his research on measurement and quality evaluation and improvement, and ranked second in 2002 and 2005.

 In 2007, El Emam founded Privacy Analytics which was acquired by IMS Health in 2016.

-In 2019, El Emam founded Replica Analytics, a synthetic real-world data company.
-Replica Analytics creates privacy-protected, synthetic copies of real-world data while preserving the statistical integrity and utility of the original data.
+In 2019, he founded Replica Analytics, a synthetic real-world data company.
 In January 2022, Replica Analytics was acquired by health care technology company Aetion.
+As of 2022, El Emam has served as Editor-in-Chief of JMIR AI, a peer-reviewed, open-access sister journal of JMIR Publications.
+In 2025, he founded data assurance company, Woodway Assurance.